Atelopus petersi: Habitat and conservation

 Atelopus petersi occurs in montane cloud forests and high montane evergreen forests at elevations of 2660–3300 m above sea level.
 Individuals have been found under rocks at the edge of a stream, in a streambed by day, under logs on a grassy hillside, on a cushion plant in paramo, on a trail, and along the border of a river.

 Atelopus petersi was extremely common near Papallacta at the time Peters observed them.
-Last confirmed record of the species is from 1996 and is based on a dead animal.
+The Last confirmed record of the species is from 1996 and is based on a dead animal.
 However, local people in Oyacachi claimed in 2003 to see single specimens from time to time.
 It is feared that the species might now be extinct.
 The precise reasons for this dramatic decline are not known, but climate abnormalities and chytridiomycosis are possible factors.